mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 extends: default.liquid

 title:      Of Boxes and Trees - Smart Pointers in Rust
-date:       08 Aug 2017 00:00:00 +0000
+date:       12 Aug 2017 00:00:00 +0000
-humandate:  8th of August 2017
+humandate:  12th of August 2017
 path:       2017/boxes-and-trees
 ---

-A few weeks ago, I tried to implement a binary tree datastructure in Rust.
+Recently, I tried to implement a binary tree data structure in Rust.
-Each binary tree has a root value, a left and a right subtree.
+Each binary tree has a root value, a left, and a right subtree.
 I started from this Python implementation, which is quite straightforward.

 ```python